AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Built-in Types.md

 # Built-in Types in Python

 ## String Type, _str_
 Strings are the heart of Python and easily the most-used type.
-In fact, strings are so prevalent in Python input is read in as a string.
+In fact, strings are so prevalent in Python that all input is read in as a string.

 ### Important Notes
 - Unlike most languages (like C++), strings can use single or double quotation marks (' ' or " ") since there is no _char_ datatype in Python.